wafaehamdaoui/calculator/README.md

 }
 ```

 Then we perform the operation.
-If we pressing  / so we should check if the deminator is defferent to zero it is case so we append "error".
-If everything goes well.
-After pressing enter ou = button to display the result of the operation in the LCDNumber .
+If we pressing  '/' so we should check if the deminator is defferent to zero if it's the case so we append "error" .
+If  everything goes well and  after pressing 'enter' ou '=' button  the result of the operation will display in the LCDNumber .

 ```cpp
 void Calculator::Equal()